sathishlxg/sathishlxg/README.md

 :mortar_board: I'm a Microsoft Certified Technology Specialist (WCF developer)`

 :heart: Besides my work I enjoy setting up scaled down distributed systems with `Raspberry PI 4` :strawberry: cluster.
-I use this as my home lab to experiment with high availability and scalability scenario.
+I use this as my home lab to experiment with high availability and scalability scenarios.
 I love to dig into open source projects to understand the internals of the software that I use.

 I have hands-on experience with the following technologies